 Silicone Rubber Heaters

 Silicone rubber heaters are manufactured from high grade silicone rubber materials that provide increased flexibility and unparalleled performance.
 Although most silicone heaters are manufactured in a flat flexible heater shape, Durex regularly manufactures silicone rubber heaters in a variety of formed shapes.
 Forming can provide superior heat transfer, and ease of installation by the customer.
-A typical design would be a cylindrically shaped heating element that "snaps" onto a pipe of the same diameter.
-Using proprietary techniques, Durex can form silicone rubber heaters into more complex shapes depending on the customer's requirements.